Can Dogs Eat Nuts? 11 Most Popular Nuts for Dogs

 If they contain flavoring, salt, and spices, avoid tossing even a few pieces at him.
 These nuts could potentially cause damage to his digestive tract, which can result in diarrhea, vomiting, and stomach pain.

-Sodium toxicity and renal problems may also occur due to their high salt content.
+Sodium toxicity, hypertension and renal problems may also occur due to their high salt content.

 2. Can dogs eat chestnuts?

-Since chestnuts may cause choking, be sure to remove the shells first, then crush the nuts into smaller bits before sharing them with your pooch.
+While chestnuts are high in fat, they can be given to your dog in small amounts as an occasional treat.
+However, it’s important to remove the shells first to prevent choking and crush the nuts into smaller bits before sharing them with your pooch.

 3. Can dogs eat peanuts?